DNS Manager

 | Actions | Edit or delete the record |

-- Select the record type from the dropdown.
+- Choose the record type from the dropdown (A, CNAME, MX, TXT, etc.).

-@for the root domain). - Enter the content (the value the record points to).
+@for the root domain, or a subdomain likewwwormail. - Enter the content — the value the record points to (an IP address, hostname, or text string).

 - Click Save.

-- Click the Edit button next to the record you want to change.
+Click the Edit button next to any record, update the fields, and click Save.

-- Click the Delete button next to the record.
+Click Delete next to the record and confirm.

-When you create a new site in FlyWP and the domain is managed by a connected Cloudflare account, FlyWP automatically creates the DNS records needed to point the domain to your server.
-This typically includes:
+When you create a new site in FlyWP and the domain is managed by a connected Cloudflare account, FlyWP automatically creates the records needed to point the domain to your server:

 - An A record pointing the root domain to your server’s IP address